Predicted Ghana Line-Up vs England: Queiroz Set for Tactical Reshuffle in Boston

 However, the test against England will demand a far more disciplined and structured approach, particularly against a side that dominated Croatia 4-2 in their opening fixture.

-Manchester City's Antoine Semenyo will operate on the opposite wing, but both wide players are likely to drop deep to form a midfield five when Ghana are out of possession.
+Manchester City's Antoine Semenyo could operate on the opposite wing, but both wide players are likely to drop deep to form a midfield five when Ghana are out of possession.

 At the top of the formation, Jordan Ayew is expected to lead the attack, offering experience, hold-up play, and leadership against England’s defensive unit.